Act for the Development of Tourism

 The central administrative authority on tourism is responsible for the international advertising and promotion of the tourism industry.
 Should seek internationalization, localization and regional equalization.

-The central administrative authority may commission juristic person to conduct international promotion of the tourism industry, marketing campaigns, and market information collection.
-The central administrative authority shall promulgate regulations concerning operating conditions, qualifications, supervision and management, and other related matters required of the commissioned juristic person.
+It may establish overseas administrative offices at appropriate locations or cooperate with private organizations to this end when the demand in foreign markets warrants them.
+The central administrative authority may commission juristic persons to collect market information and conduct international promotion of the tourism industry and marketing campaigns.
+The central administrative authority shall promulgate regulations concerning operating conditions, qualifications, supervision and management, and other related matters required of the commissioned juristic persons.

 Article 6